Payday lending is prohibited in New Mexico.

 The History of Payday Loans in New Mexico

-- 1916 – Many states adopted some form of the Uniform Small Loan Laws that introduced 2% or 3% small loan interest rate cap per month.
+- 1916 – Many states adopted some form of the Uniform Small Loan Laws that introduced a 2% or 3% small loan interest rate cap per month.
 Yet, things were different with New Mexico.
 Its small loan legislation was enacted in 1939 and it presupposed a 12% APR cap on unsecured loans.

-- 1978 – The Supreme Court made a decision to repeal the aforementioned caps in order to make more room for operation of the banks in their states.
-So did New Mexico in the period between 1981 and 1991, and by doing so it allowed payday lending industry to grow and flourish in the 1990s.
+- 1978 – The Supreme Court made a decision to repeal the aforementioned caps in order to make more room for the operation of the banks in their states.
+So did New Mexico in the period between 1981 and 1991, and by doing so it allowed the payday lending industry to grow and flourish in the 1990s.

 - 2006 – The Military Lending Act effectively capped payday loans offered to the military at 36% APR.
 This federal law has no exceptions, thus, no lender in New Mexico is now allowed to offer loans to the military in excess of 36% APR.